aarblaster/UsefulAppleScripts/README.md

  ### URLs
- * `SafariToFirefox.scpt` opens the frontmost safari tab in firefox.
-Personally I trigger this with [Keyboard Maestro](https://keyboardmaestro.com)
+ * `SafariToFirefox.scpt` opens the frontmost safari tab in Firefox.
+Personally I trigger this with [Keyboard Maestro](https://keyboardmaestro.com) using a string trigger.
+ * `SafariToDuckDuckGo.scpt` opens the frontmost Safari tab in DuckDuckGo.
+Again I trigger with Keyboard Maestro.
+You could modify this for any app you fancy.
+The main difference with the Firefox script is that duck duck go has fewer weird tab opening problems.
+Hense there is a delay built into the firefox script.
+ * `URLsToProfile.scpt` uses Keyboard Maestro to open specified URLs in the Safari profile of your choosing.

   ## Thanks
  I'm not really amazing at any of this coding business, and I have only been able to work out these automations because of the excellent communities and software that others have made.
 I hope you find these useful.

- If you do find them useful – give me a shout.
-I'd love to hear about that.